Children and Young People's Eating Disorder Service

 • Liskeard Community Hospital

-The clinics run on set days of the week and you will usually be offered a slot nearest to where you live.
+The clinics run on set days of the week, and young people and families will usually be offered a slot nearest to where they live.

-During these appointments, the clinician will take the following observations and review your physical health:
+During these appointments, the clinician will take the following observations and review your physical health (in line with Medical Emergencies in Eating Disorders (MEED) observations):

 • weight and height